-At its meeting in Warsaw on 26 April 2024 the European Association of Judges (EAJ) was informed by its member association from Italy, namely the Associazione Nazionale Magistrati of the intention of the Italian government to amend the Constitution and the legal framework governing the judiciary by making changes to the composition of the High Council for the Judiciary.
+At its meeting in Warsaw on 26 April 2024 the European Association of Judges (EAJ) was informed by its member association from Italy, namely the Associazione Nationale Magistrati of the intention of the Italian government to amend the Constitution and the legal framework governing the judiciary by making changes to the composition of the High Council for the Judiciary.

-The proposals include replacing the existing Council, which embraces both judges and prosecutors, with two separate Councils, namely a High Council for Judges and a High Council for Prosecutors.
-The proposals further provide that one half of the members of each council shall be appointed by the government; that ordinary legislation may provide for the judicial members to be appointed through non-elective mechanisms including by lot instead of being elected among their peers; that the Council for the judiciary will be deprived of any ability to defend the independence of any individual judge; and that the Councils may not express a view on any legislative proposals.
-In addition, the same proposals remove any constitutional limit against the establishment of a hierarchical structure within the judiciary.
+The proposals include replacing the existing Council, which embraces both judges and prosecutors, by two separate Councils, namely a High Council for Judges and a High Council for Prosecutors.
+The proposals further provide that one half of the members of each council shall be appointed by the government; that the judge and prosecutor members respectively should not be elected by their peers, as is currently the case, but drawn by lot; that the Council for the judiciary will be deprived of any ability to defend the independence of any individual judge; and that the Councils may not express a view on any legislative proposals.
+In addition, a hierarchical structure is to be established in the judiciary

-The EAJ considers that such steps constitute a serious attack on the independence of the judiciary, an undermining of the existing balance of powers in Italy, and a clear infringement of European standards.
+The EAJ identifies such steps as constituting a serious attack on the independence of the judiciary, an undermining of the existing balance of powers in Italy, and a clear infringement of European standards.
 As is evident from those standards, the overriding objective of any council for the judiciary is to protect the independence of the judiciary and the individual judge.
-To achieve that objective, the council itself has to be independent and free from political influence by the Executive branch of the State.
+To achieve that objective the council itself has to be independent and free from political influence by the Executive branch of the State.
 Further any council has to be both democratic and effective which entails that judge members of a council should be elected by their peers, who are able to assess the qualities and abilities of candidates to contribute to the work and responsibilities of the council.
-The proposal that the judge members be determined by drawing lots is inconsistent with that need for democratic choice among the members of the judiciary.
-Not only should external independence of judges be guaranteed, but also their internal independence.
+The proposal that the judge members be determined by drawing lots is inconsistent with that need for effectiveness and democratic choice among the members of the judiciary.
+Not only external independence of judges should be guaranteed, but also their internal independence.